Alpine Motel Apartments fire: Background

-The Alpine Motel Apartments building was located on 0.16 acres, at 213 North Ninth Street in downtown Las Vegas.
-The building was constructed in 1972, originally as a motel.
-The Alpine was an inner-hallway structure, with apartment units accessed from central interior hallways on each floor.
+The Alpine Motel Apartments building is located on 0.16 acres, at 213 North Ninth Street in downtown Las Vegas.
+The three-story building was constructed in 1972, originally as a motel.
+It is an inner-hallway structure, with apartment units accessed from central interior hallways on each floor.

-At the time of the fire, the structure contained three stories and 41 units, 39 of which were occupied.
+At the time of the fire, the structure contained 41 units, 39 of which were occupied.
 It was owned, at that time, by 43-year-old Adolfo Orozco, also known as Adolfo Orozco-Garcia.
 Malinda Mier, an associate of Orozco, also claimed to be a co-owner of the building.
 Mier, who ran a property management company for Orozco, did not own an actual interest in the Alpine.

 Orozco worked as a second-grade teacher in California starting in 1998.
 He began buying real estate in the Las Vegas Valley in 2004, and purchased the Alpine for $805,000 in 2013.
 He resigned his teaching job that year and moved to Las Vegas.
 Orozco owned the Alpine and several small motels through his company, Las Vegas Dragon Hotel LLC.

 For several years prior to the fire, the Las Vegas Metropolitan Police Department had tried to shut down the Alpine over drug and gang activity occurring on-site.
 A local ordinance allows the city to board up any building that is considered a long-term nuisance.
 City officials did not believe that the Alpine qualified, despite more than 150 police calls to the property dating to 2016.
 Police were often called in to deal with thefts, assaults, and shootings.
 A city spokesman said, "In this case, and at that time, the issues that Metro was concerned about related to the property were criminal in nature, not issues related to property maintenance or building or zoning code violations.
 While our chronic nuisance ordinance allows action for repeated criminal activity, evidence must be presented and the property owner must have an opportunity to remedy the situation".